toucansites/website/contents/docs/[04]rendering/[01]pipelines/index.md

         name: "style"
         ext: "css"
 ```

-The `property` field decide which property we inject into.
+- `property` – Specifies the front matter property into which the asset will be injected (e.g., css or js).
-`resolvePath` helps to replace `{{baseUrl}}` in your path if needed.
+- `resolvePath` – If true, Toucan will resolve the asset path and replace `{{baseUrl}}` accordingly.
-`input` specifies the file we use.
-You can use `*` to refer to all files with the given extension.
+- `input` – Defines the file to use.
+You can use wildcards (*) to match multiple files by extension or name.
-`action` defines what happens with your asset and front matter.
-There are 4 action types supported.
+- `action` – Determines how the asset should be applied to the front matter.
+Toucan supports four action types:

 @FAQ {
     @Question {